VarnaScelestus/RoR2/EnhancedOSP/README.md

 ## Changelog

+1.3.1 - Rewrote some hooks to (hopefully) avoid compatibility issues with other mods.

 1.3.0 - Fixed the HUD not updating the OSP fraction properly with the new settings, and added a setting to disable maxHP reduction's vanilla HUD "improvements".

 1.2.0 - Added setting to control whether Shield affects OSP.